brunereduardo/brunereduardo/README.md

 ## :speech_balloon: And I also...
-Can help you connect with great tech communities and recommend great materials about data science, machine learnig, neural networks and a lot of programming learning sites! 🎉
+I Can help you connect with great tech brazillian communities and recommend great sources about software engineering, data science and machine learnig 🎉

 <b>Let's talk!</b>